vbattar1/learning/README.md

 ## What This Does

-This app takes restaurant menu information (either from a website URL or pasted text) and filters it to show only:
+This app takes restaurant menu information (either from a website URL or pasted text) and filters it to show:
+- **All items**: Shows everything for comparison
 - **Vegan options**: Plant-based items with no animal products
-- **Vegetarian options**: Items with no meat (may include dairy/eggs)
+- **Vegetarian options**: Items with no meat/fish (may include dairy/eggs)
-- **All items**: Shows everything for comparison
+- **Non-Vegetarian options**: Items containing meat, fish, or seafood

 ## How It Works